 A credit card might be a better choice if:

-It’s important to know the most common bank fees associated with each type of account and how to avoid these unnecessary expenses.
+Learn the most common bank fees associated with various bank accounts, and how to avoid them.

 Disclaimer: The information contained herein is for informational purposes only as a service to the public and is not legal advice or a substitute for legal counsel.
 You should do your own research and/or contact your own legal or tax advisor for assistance with questions you may have on the information contained herein.